HugoFortu/twitter-hostile-takeover/README.md

 ## Environment variables

-create a new file .env at the root of the project, and add theses environment variables:
+Create a new file .env at the root of the project, and add theses environment variables:

 | Name                           | Value                            | Description               |